melrh/vagrant-provisioner/README.md

 sudo wget https://download.virtualbox.org/virtualbox/rpm/el/virtualbox.repo -P /etc/yum.repos.d
 sudo yum install VirtualBox-5.2 sudo yum install https://releases.hashicorp.com/vagrant/2.2.0/vagrant_2.2.0_x86_64.rpm

+sudo yum install git
 ```
 ### Build the Vagrant Box

-Once Vagrant and VirtualBox have been installed, clone this project with the following command
+Once Vagrant, VirtualBox, and Git have been installed, clone this project with the following command:

 `git clone https://github.com/melrobynhogg/vagrant-provisioner.git`

-Move into the directory and run the command:
+Move into the cloned `vagrant-provisioner` repository and run the command:

 `vagrant up`

-This will build the vagrant box and provision it using the ansible script.
+This will build the vagrant Ubuntu box and automatically provision it using the Ansible script.
 Once the box has finished building, ssh into the box using the command:

 `vagrant ssh`

 The Vagrant box is now provisioned and ready to use.
-To check that it is provisioned correctly, try running the command `aws --version` or `git --version`.
+To check that it is provisioned correctly, try running the command `aws --version` or `git --version` to ensure all the packages have been installed.